A Realistic Retelling of Journey to the West?

 Instead, I’d like to briefly discuss Xuanzang’s life after returning to the Middle Kingdom.
 Despite his illegal departure, the monk was welcomed home in 645 with open arms and became an instant celebrity.
 Emperor Taizong shortly thereafter asked him to compose an account of his travels, the Great Tang Records on the Western Regions (Datang xiyou ji, 大唐西域記), [2] which was finished in 646.
 The year before, he and a team of experts from all around the empire began translating the scriptures, but fame, official duties, and later unwanted changes to group members by the proceeding Emperor Gaozong hindered the project over the years.
 The monk was expected to entertain aristocratic guests and donors, and he often traveled to perform the ordination of hundreds of monks at newly built monasteries.
 This took a toll on his body, which was apparently plagued by a chronic illness that affected his heart and bones.
 Wishing to escape his celebrity and return to more steady translation work, he requested and failed many times over the years to be relocated to more remote institutions.
 Instead, he was forced to stick close to the Tang capital, where, years later, he was lucky to escape political upheaval in the court that saw some of his official friends exiled or even executed.
 Apart from this, Xuanzang was forced to defend himself against critiques on two fronts.
 On one side were Daoists who disliked his fame and railed against the foreign nature of Buddhism (Daoism was after all the state religion at that time).
 And on the other, some Buddhists heavily criticized his translation method, as well as his Yogācāra philosophy, which differed from other Mahāyāna teachings.
 At the end of his life, the poor monk injured his leg in an accident and was bedridden for two months before dying at the age of 61 in 664.
 His death was apparently followed by miraculous lights in the sky.
 [3]

-Now, I can already hear some of my readers asking: What happened to his disciples?
+Now, I can already hear some of my readers asking: what happened to his disciples?
 Does everyone still achieve an elevation in spiritual rank?
 Monkey and his religious brothers would have left by this time.
 Whereas the pilgrim’s meet the Buddha face to face in India at the end of the novel, he would instead manifest before them (or at least jointly in their dreams) after they successfully transported the scriptures to China.
-This is when he would offer them their respective promotions, Monkey becoming a Buddha, Sha Wujing an arhat, and Zhu an altar cleaner.
-They would thereafter leave to enjoy their divine lives in the Western Paradise.
+This is when he would offer them their respective promotions, Sun becoming a Buddha, Sha Wujing an arhat, and Zhu an altar cleaner.
+They would thereafter leave to enjoy their divine lives in the Western Paradise (see the 11-04-23 update below for more info).
 However, I think Xuanzang would postpone his enlightenment until he finished translating the scriptures.
 Monkey might even visit his former master in his dreams and encourage him to continue his work even when he is old and sick.
-The many hardships that the monk faces towards the end of his life would therefore make his final ascension all the more bittersweet.
+The many hardships that the monk faces towards the end of his life would, therefore, make his final ascension all the more bittersweet.

 I’m interested to hear reader’s ideas on where they might insert famous episodes into this more realistic setting.
 Please let me know in the comments below or in an email (see the “contact” button above).